EJP-ORION/OH-Surveillance-Codex/docs/1-the-planning-and-management-principle.rst

   of the SISOT tool box of OIE, WHO and FAO.

   FCL Desktop and FCL Web are joint outputs of several projects (e.g.
-  SiLeBAT, EFSA-BfR Framework Partnership Agreements, EJP COHESIVE) and will contribute to future projects on traceability together with EFSA e.g. by integrating FCL Web into a European framework of tracing tools and by developing a universal tracing data exchange format.
+  SiLeBAT, EFSA-BfR Framework Partnership Agreements, One Health EJP COHESIVE) and will contribute to future projects on traceability together with EFSA e.g. by integrating FCL Web into a European framework of tracing tools and by developing a universal tracing data exchange format.